Top 10 things no one tells you before investing in practice management software

 Ten things to keep in mind before you make any big changes.

-So you're thinking about purchasing practice management software... but do you the top things to take into consideration before you take the plunge?
+So you're thinking about purchasing practice management software... but do you know the top things to take into consideration before you take the plunge?
 Here are the top 10 things to keep in mind before you invest.

 1. The purchaser is usually not the one using the software

 Who is the person with the checkbook?
 The doctor.
 Who will have their hands in the software, using it every minute of the day?
 The front office team, the dental hygienists and the dental assistants.
 The doctor went to dental school to cut hard and soft tissue, and that is their primary role in the practice.

 2. The entire team should be involved in the demo

 The team will be using the software, so everyone should be included in the demo.
 The systems you perform every day should be the most important points to talk to with the sales rep.

 3. Don’t buy bells and whistles, buy nuts and bolts